-The more foreign currency you take with you, the more you will have to spend on your holiday.
+The more foreign currency you take with you, the more you’ll have to spend on your holiday.
 So before you go, we recommend doing your homework and finding the best exchange rate possible.

-Avoid Exchanging at the Airport
+Avoid exchanging at the airport

-To follow on from point #1… if you want to start with the most foreign currency possible, then try to avoid exchanging your money at the airport.
+If you want to start with the most foreign currency possible, then try to avoid exchanging your money at the airport.

-You will likely get a better rate if you exchange your cash before heading to the airport, or by locking in a rate with a prepaid travel money card.
+You’ll likely get a better rate if you exchange your cash before heading to the airport, or by locking in a rate with a prepaid travel money card.

-Understand the Local Currency
+Understand the local currency

-Travel Money NZ has some handy destination guides on our website that you can read to help you with just this kind of information!
+Travel Money Nz has some handy destination guides on our website that you can read to help you with just this kind of information!